Friday, November 29, 2013

 Big Zion A.M.E.
 Church in Roseland, LA

 Unique in the history of The African Methodist Episcopal Zion Church, is the history of the founding of Big Zion Church in the Roseland Community in Tangipahoa Parish, in the State of Louisiana.
-This Church is the eldest of the so-called "Black Man's Churches" in the parish although the The African Methodist Episcopal Zion Church has never approved nor included in it's tenets and pelity any limitations to membership based on race.
+This Church is the eldest of the so-called "Black Man's Churches" in the parish although the The African Methodist Episcopal Zion Church has never approved nor included any limitations to membership based on race.
 Unique also is the fact that Big Zion Church is older by at least three years that the conference of which she is a part.

 The growth of the "A.M.E.
 Zion" Church, as demonstration in the South, and particular in the State of Louisiana, is credited largely to the effort made by Bishop Joseph who was consecrated a Bishop of the Church at the Eighth Session of the Church 's General Conference in 1864.
 This pioneering Bishop is credited with establishing a great number of "missions' in the South and Southwest than and other "Zion" Bishop.